The Battlefords Provincial Park: Attractions and amenities

 Just off shore, Sask Aquatic Adventures has a water adventure park set up.
-It is one of nine in Saskatchewan.
+It is one of several in Saskatchewan.

 Jackfish Lodge Golf and Conference Centre

 Jackfish Lodge Golf and Conference Centre is a par 72 (ladies' 74), 18-hole championship golf course on Jackfish Lake in the Battlefords Provincial Park.
 The golf course features a conference room, driving range, pro shop, 58-room hotel, boardrooms, banquet room, beach access, and a restaurant.